 Spelt is an ancient grain brought to Britain thousands of years ago and cultivated by our ancient farmers from around 2000 BC.
 It is tenacious, delicious, hardy and nutritious.
-It’s also the past participle of spell; both an essential act for creating the written word and a noun for a magical invocation, a conjuring of something magical.
+It’s also the past participle of spell; both an essential act for creating the written word and a noun for a magical invocation.

 We want to make Spelt a self sustaining magazine full of excellent poetry and creative non fiction, interviews, reviews, articles and writing prompts, but we need your help.